• Skip to primary navigation

 • ¼ lb provolone cheese thin slices – 2 slices for each portion

-• 1 tbsp fresh chopped parsley garnish
+• 1 tablespoon fresh chopped parsley garnish

 Instructions